Bowel Obstruction Published Success Rates

 Surgery as a Cause of SBO

 It is a well-known fact that surgery is the primary cause of bowel obstruction.
-No matter how compassionate, brilliant or skilled the surgeon, the body must heal from the cuts or burns imposed by the surgery.
-The first step in the process of healing from surgery is the laying down of adhesions (scar tissue) in a random pattern over the tissue which has been damaged.
+No matter how compassionate, brilliant, or skilled the surgeon, the body must heal from the cuts or burns imposed by the surgery.
+The first step in the process of healing from surgery is the laying down of adhesions (scar tissue) in a random pattern over the tissue that has been damaged.
 Thus, the surgery designed to cure the obstruction can be the cause of the next obstruction.

 Surgery as a Cause of SBO

 In some cases, a drop of bacteria-laden bowel contents can leak unseen into the abdomen before the physician closes the patient.
-Set free in this warm, moist and dark environment, bacteria can proliferate quickly.
+Set free in this warm, moist, and dark environment, bacteria can proliferate quickly.
 Perhaps for that reason, roughly one in five (18 % per HHS) of all bowel resection patients are readmitted to the hospital within 30 days of their SBO surgery, often for peritonitis or other

-infection that occurs when bacteria freed from the intestine spread throughout in the post-surgical abdomen.
+infection that occurs when bacteria freed from the intestine spread throughout the post-surgical abdomen.
 In this case, the physician will often reopen the patient surgically to introduce antibiotics directly into the infected spaces.
 The surgeon may choose to leave the body open to continue to administer medications directly into the abdomen and allow scarring to occur from the inside out to treat all of the infection.
 Naturally, this tends to create even more adhesions.

-Even for those who are not re-admitted to the hospital during the month after surgery, the chance of a repeat obstruction caused by a prior surgery are too high.
+Even for those who are not re-admitted to the hospital during the month after surgery, the chance of a repeat obstruction caused by a prior surgery is too high.
 While surgery is routinely cited as the primary cause of bowel obstruction, a recent study in the Journal of the American Medical Association[i] notes that bowel resection is the 2nd most common emergency surgery in the U.S.A. and carries the highest complication rate (47%).
 Deaths from emergency surgery were up to 8 times more likely than the same procedure done electively.

 Measuring Repeat Obstructions

-Most of our SBO patients are too familiar with the problem of repeat obstructions.
+Most of our SBO patients are too familiar with the problem of repeated obstructions.
 They come to us with the goal of “no more obstructions.”
-They tell us they are tired of a lifetime of wondering “Is this the day I’m going to die?” or “Is this the day I’m going to have to be struck down with severe pain and have to go to an emergency room with an obstruction?”
-Our patients ask us their chance of avoiding future obstructions so they can get back to living their lives without dread or uncertainty.
+They tell us they are tired of a lifetime of wondering, “Is this the day I’m going to die?” or “Is this the day I’m going to have to be struck down with severe pain and have to go to an emergency room with an obstruction?”
+Our patients ask us about their chance of avoiding future obstructions so they can get back to living their lives without dread or uncertainty.
 In order to give a truthful answer, we put this question to our research staff.

-We treated 103 of the patients (the Therapy Group) and did not treat 136 of them (the Control Group.)
+We treated 103 of the patients (the Therapy Group) and did not treat 136 of them (the Control Group).
 The typical Therapy patient received our usual protocol: 20 hours of Clear Passage® treatment over 5 days.
-Control patients received the present Standard of Care – which is no therapy.
+Control patients received the present Standard of Care, which is no therapy.
 We measured repeat Total and Partial Obstructions and Repeat Surgeries 90 days after the study closed.

 Results (shown here) were remarkable.